emilydrakesmith/GA-project-1-captcha/README.md

   * The APIs will be queried for twice as many pictures as the user will be shown.
 Correct answers will not be evenly distributed between the three categories.
   * All pictures are of dogs, cats, or pizza.
 The *Other* button will never be the correct button short of either more API calls being implemented at a later date or one of the APIs erroneously supplying an off-theme image.
 The developer looked at several hundred images and did not find any such images.
   * The user is not informed how many guesses they have made correctly or incorrectly.
 The app will also show 6 images in total even if the user reaches the threshold of incorrect answers to trigger failure.
-* This is a mobile-responsive app although the mobile and desktop/tablet versions are functionally identical.
+* This is a mobile-responsive app although the mobile and desktop/tablet variants are functionally identical.
 The only differences are minor stylistic changes related to maintaining a reasonable size and scale for a smaller screen.
-Please See *Appendix B: Product Screenshots* for further information.
+Please reference [Appendix B: Product Screenshots & Images](#appendix-b-pictures) for further information.
+* The number of pictures the user must correctly identify to be verified as a human as well as the total number of pictures the user is shown by the app can both be easily modulated.
+  * Change the value of `state.turingThreshold` to positive integer to adjust how many correct guesses the user needs to log to be judged human.
+  * Change the value of `state.maxWrong` to any positive integer to adjust how many wrong guesses the user will be allowed to make and still pass the verification test.
+  * These two values are the bedrock values that the app uses to function.
+So long as both numbers are positive integers the code will adjust to them.
+If someone forks this repo and uses the app as a module in their project they don't need to worry about entering incompatible values that cause to crash or needing to make other adjustments to the code.
+* Clicking the app title *User Verification System* will re-initialize the app while reseting necessary values in `state` to their initial values where necessary.

+<a id='version-notes'></a>

 # Version Notes

-The **1.0.8** version of this app is currently uploaded.
+The **1.1.0** version of this app is currently uploaded.
 In cases where I update the README without any updates to the website itself I do not update the version number or use branches for my work.
 Each version number will lack a commit number until the next version is uploaded.
 The current commit number is always added retroactively.
 In general, for version number format X.Y.Z:

 * X: increases in this number represent a complete overhaul of some section of the website, source code, or UI
 * Y: increases in this number represent a major functional change/aesthetic change or addition to the app